FrancoSpeziali/express-almost-simple-server/README.md

 >
 > [Date Object [de]](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Date)

-# Task 6 - Add middleware for a GET request to '/random'
+# Task 5 - Add a GET request to '/random'

 Using the snippet **GET request middleware**, write some middleware that will respond to the path `/random`